Portland Police Bureau Hire Date: April 25, 1991

 RANK OF CAPTAIN

-Mike was promoted to the rank of Captain on October 10, 2013, and assigned to the Strategic Services Division, where he has been assigned as the liaison with the Department of Justice (DOJ).
-Currently a Critical Incident Commander.
+Mike was promoted to the rank of Captain on October 10, 2013, and assigned to the Strategic Services Division, where he was the liaison with the Department of Justice (DOJ).
+He was also Critical Incident Commander.

 Senior Management Institute of Police from the Police Executive Research Forum